chef-boneyard/inspec-aws-old/docs/resources/aws_ec2_instance.md

 ## Syntax

-An `aws_ec2_instance` resource block declares a tests for a single AWS EC2 instance by name or id.
+An `aws_ec2_instance` resource block declares the tests for a single AWS EC2 instance by either name or id.

     describe aws_ec2_instance('i-01a2349e94458a507') do
       it { should exist }